nathanhettige/retire-early/README.md

 # retire-early

-A summer holiday project to track my money and also learn Golang and more backend stuff.
+A summer holiday project to track my net worth and also learn Go.

 Inspired by a Programmer's Guide to Saving, Investing, and Retiring Early.